SouthridgeCorp/player-outcome-predictor/resources/working_backwards/opportunity.text.md

 2. **What is the customer problem or opportunity?**
+    - Simple predictive models of ball by ball outcomes do not produce simulations and credible intervals around innings, match, tournament_stage and tournament level performance at a player level.
+This application addresses this issue
     - A reliable simulation of a match takes the following static variables as input:
         - `playing_xi_by_team_key`: List of `players` including their `player_keys` who played the match
         - `venue_key`: Where was the match played